beauxq/be8bbbce/readme.md

 It is a "simple-as-possible" architecture.

-Run main.py or visual.py
+Run main.py (text) or visual.py (gui).

-The visual uses the pygame python package that must be installed.
+The gui uses the pygame python package that must be installed.
 Note this bug with pygame: https://github.com/pygame/pygame/issues/201 Don't resize the window from the corner.
 Use the sides.